LHariSrinivas/Paintings_SQL_CaseStudy/README.md

 The SQL file is the solution file which solves most of the problems given in the problem set.
 Some problems may have multiple solutions while some may have a single solution.
 I have also put my own spin on it by displaying some extra information in some queries eventhough it was not explicitly asked but was relevant.

+Massive thanks to Thoufiq and his YouTube Channel **"techTFQ"** for giving this SQL case study and for curating an exhaustive list of Problems.

+Here's the link to his channel, go check it out. https://www.youtube.com/@techTFQ